Air Defense Forces Announce Results of Repelling a New Russian Attack — online.ua

-During the night of August 4 and 5, the Russian occupiers carried out an air attack with 46 Shahed attack UAVs, various types of simulator drones, and an Iskander-M ballistic missile.
-Thanks to the coordinated work of the air defense forces, 29 enemy targets were successfully neutralized.
+During the night of August 9-10, the Russian invaders carried out an attack with 100 Shahed attack UAVs and simulator drones of various types.
+Thanks to the coordinated work of the air defense forces, 70 enemy targets were successfully neutralized.

 Points of attention

+- The successful defense efforts highlight the importance of preparedness and coordination in countering aerial threats.

-- The Air Force of the Armed Forces of Ukraine highlights the importance of unity and solidarity in defending the country against foreign aggression.
+- The Air Force of the Armed Forces of Ukraine emphasizes the significance of defending the country's airspace in the face of ongoing threats.

-- The results of the Air Defense Forces' work showcase their dedication and effectiveness in protecting Ukraine's airspace and ensuring the safety of its citizens.

-Russia launched a new attack on Ukraine as early as 7:00 PM on August 4.

-This time, the enemy launched drones and missiles from the following directions: Kursk, Bryansk, Orel, Primorsko-Akhtarsk.
+The Russians launched drones from the following directions: Shatalovo, Kursk, Primorsko-Akhtarsk — Russian Federation, Gvardiyske — TOT of Crimea.

-The Air Force of the Armed Forces of Ukraine emphasizes that 17 UAVs were hit in the eastern direction, 1 ballistic missile, as well as the fall of downed objects (fragments) in 3 locations in the southern and northeastern directions.
+The Air Force of the Armed Forces of Ukraine emphasizes that 30 UAVs were hit at 12 locations in the front-line regions of Dnipropetrovsk, Kharkiv, Sumy, and Chernihiv regions, as well as the fall of downed ones (fragments) at 3 locations.

 More on the topic